yosevu/learn-kikamba/documents/kikamba-manual-edit.md

   - ongela (ongeza) silingi ũmwe.
 (Mwongela/Mwongeli - the one who increase)

 ## Vocabulary
-Kũthooa To buy
+Kũthoo.a To buy
 Mũthooi Buyer Athooi
 Mũthoosya Seller Athoosya
-Mbesa syiana?
+Mbesa siana?
 How much money?
-Thooa Buy
+Thoo.a Buy
-Kũta To sell
+Kũ.TA (rising) To sell
 Wĩta ata?
 How much are you selling?
 Wĩthoosya ata?
 How much are you selling?
 Ongela Add
-Theesya thooa/vungusya thooa Reduce
+Theesya thoo.a/vungusya thoo.a Reduce
 Ĩleve A debe
 Kilo A kilogram
 Kũthima To weigh
 Vinya Expensive
 Laisi Cheap
 Kwoou Therefore
+Faita - profit
-Asala Loss
+Asala Loss e.g.
-Mũsele Rice Mĩsele Sati Shirt Sati Mboso Beans Mboso Nguũa Clothes Ngũa itunda Fruits Matunda Liu Food Malĩu Ethĩwa If - Ethĩwa nũtonya If you can - Kũtonya To be able - Mboka Vegetables Mboka Mũingo Abroad -
+Mũsele Rice Mĩsele Sati Shirt Sati Mboso Beans Mboso Nguũa Clothes Ngũa itunda Fruits Matunda Liu Food Malĩu Ethĩwa If - Ethĩwa nũtonya If you can - Kũtonya To be able - Mboka Vegetables Mboka
+Mũingo Abroad/other side -

 Note: The possible grammar in this lesson is the present tense. it has been covered in a previous lesson.